stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-We also provide convenience equivalents of these two methods for the fence instance itself:
+We provide convenience equivalents of these two methods for the fence instance itself:

 ```java
 public void reset() {